For some teachers, project-based learning (PBL) is classroom bliss.

 Students work together to investigate an authentic and nuanced problem.
 They build curriculum-aligned skills in the process.
-They’re rewarded with enhanced communication and problem-solving abilities.
+They’re rewarded with enhanced communication and problem-solving skills.

-But organizing and running suitable project-based learning (PBL) activities isn’t always easy, as the pedagogy is surrounded by debate and takes form in a range of exercises.
+But organizing and running suitable PBL activities isn’t always easy, as the pedagogy is surrounded by debate and takes form in a range of exercises.

-As you read through, you should be able to determine if the pedagogy is worthwhile and – if so – come away with a handful of effective ideas to easily implement.
+These sections will help you determine if the pedagogy is worthwhile.
+If so, you’ll come away with a handful of effective ideas to easily implement.

 What is project-based learning?